It’s time for another WordPress Hosting Review! This time, I will be looking into Ploi.io for hosting WordPress.

 It is always fun to do this test, as it shows how much difference caching makes in terms of performance.
 (Hint: here it is up to 7000%).

 Measuring uncached users is important, as it reflects situations where users interact with your websites and pages can’t be cached (what is caching anyways?).
-The best example of this are webshops.
+The best example of this is webshops.

 Anyhow, Ploi with the $6 dollar server could handle up to 11 simultaneous users, firing 653 requests with an average response time of 1,032 seconds.